One year ago (at Christmas) my mother-in-law passed away.

 In August, we decided on the Italian lakes- I have ALWAYS wanted to visit that area.
 We did a little research…. but mainly we winged it (I want to say ‘wang’ it- why isn’t that a word??)

-The trip to the Italian lakes actually turned into a trip to the lakes and through the Swiss Alps.
+The trip to the Italian lakes was amazing!
+I loved Lake Maggiore and there were so many things to do in Lake Como.
+That trip unexpectedly took a northerly turn through the Swiss Alps.
 At this point, I’d started this little blog and was enjoying keeping you all up to speed with our travels- although it’s a lot harder work blogging than I thought it would be!!
 I’m still miles behind sorry- I’ll work hard on it over the winter.

 Some of the highlights from the summer were: